XTP3/Full-Stack-React-File-Uploading-App/README.md

 # About
-This is a responsive, full-stack, headless file sharing web-application using the MERN stack.
+This is a responsive, full-stack, headless, file sharing web-application using the MERN stack.

 ![Alt text](preview.png?raw=true "Preview")